Arunachal: Nyishi, Mising communities sign historic 'Treaty of Friendship'

 The treaty came into effect on October 29, 2025, and will remain valid for 15 years, until October 29, 2040, unless either side gives six months’ notice to withdraw from it.

-Showren described the treaty as a proud and historic moment for both communities, saying it would deepen trust, strengthen cooperation, and pave the way for lasting peace and development along the Arunachal–Assam border.
+Showren described the treaty as a proud and historic moment for both communities, saying it would deepen trust, strengthen cooperation, and lead to lasting peace and development along the Arunachal–Assam border.